Links for Palaeobotanists

 Plant Biology 260 at the University of Illinois: Plant Biology 260 introduces the principles and methods of identifying, naming, and classifying flowering plants.
 It includes a survey of selected flowering plant families and provides information on their interrelationships.
 The links provided in the Lecture Syllabus lead to supplementary information offered by other on-line systematic courses at other universities.

 John W. Kimball: Kimball´s Biology Pages.
 The pages represent an online biology textbook.
-Go to: Plants, andw Gas Exchange in Plants.
+Go to: Plants.

 Elena Kramer, Department of Organismic and Evolutionary Biology, Harvard University, Cambridge MA: Plant Development and Differentiation (provided as PDF files).
 A comprehensive lecture course on the developmental biology of plants from fertilization through all phases of vegetative and reproductive growth.